 Hosting Thanksgiving is something that I do every year.
 I love it.
 Yes, it can get to be a little stressful.
 I promise you with the tips I’m going to share you’ll be much better off than you were.
 I also have a free Thanksgiving planner to help you create a well thought out Thanksgiving plan!
 Click the button below to download that now.

 You have nothing to lose and everything to gain when you plan ahead for the Thanksgiving party you intend to host.
 The idea is to have a structured 4-week timeline.
+Stop stress and relax wit these stress buster tips.
 In those 4-weeks you’ll need to:

 - Drawing up a menu